Montisola (or Monte Isola) is the biggest lake island in Europe, and it is located in the middle of Lake Iseo.

 The first stop in Montisola is the village of Siviano.
 We got off at the third stop, Peschiera Maraglio, the main village of the island.

-If you plan to rent a bike, we suggest to get off here, or at the second stop, Carzano.
+If you plan to rent a bike, we suggest getting off in Peschiera Maraglio, or at the second stop, Carzano.
 You can find 2 bike rentals in Peschiera (from the pier, turn right) and 1 in Carzano (just in front of the pier).
 There are no bike rentals in Siviano.

-In Peschiera Maraglio you can also find the tourist office, that can provide a map of the island and lots of information.
+In Peschiera Maraglio you can also find the tourist office, which can provide a map of the island and lots of information.

 What to do in Montisola

 Montisola is 9.4 km long.
 The best way to discover Montisola is to walk or cycle along the island.
-The road is easy, with some medium difficulty parts.
+The road is easy, completely paved, with some medium-difficulty parts (some little climbs).

-You can explore its villages, enjoy the local cuisine – there are many restaurants around the island where you can taste the typical lake fish and salame of Montisola -, buy some local products like its famous oil, sunbathe in one of the main grass areas or in one of the few pebble beaches and swim in the lake (the grass areas always allow easy access to the lake).
+You can explore its villages, walk to the sanctuary at the top of the mountain, enjoy the local cuisine – there are many restaurants around the island where you can taste the typical lake fish and salame of Montisola -, buy some local products- like its famous oil -, sunbathe in one of the main grass areas or in one of the few pebble beaches and swim in the lake (the grass areas always allow easy access to the lake).

 Once arrived in Peschiera Maraglio, we took the way to the right, which leads to the village of Carzano.
 The road is flat and runs along the lake.

-In around 40 minutes’ walk we reached the village and we decided to stop and public park (Parco pubblico).
-It is a lovely spot for a break, to sunbathe, have a swim or just rest under an olive tree.
+In around 40 minutes walk we reached the village and we decided to stop at the public park (Parco pubblico).
+It is a lovely spot for a break, sunbathe, have a swim or just rest under an olive tree.
 There is a bar, a space to park your bike, and also an area for dogs.